danielhaim1/TitleCaser/README.md

 ## Examples

-This code demonstrates how to use the TitleCaser class to convert a string to title case with custom options.
+The example below demonstrates how to use the TitleCaser class to convert a string to title case with custom options.

 ```js
 // Set the options to Chicago style